arjunriitb/MRI-image-classification/README.md

 Dense (output) layer with 4 neurons (assuming 4 classes) and softmax activation for classification.

 ## Training Procedure
-The model was trained using [insert optimizer], with a batch size of [insert batch size] and for [insert number] epochs.
-Data augmentation techniques were applied to increase the diversity of the training set.
+The model was trained using adam optimizer, with a batch size of 178 and for 10 epochs.

 ## Evaluation Metrics
-The model was evaluated using accuracy as the primary metric, achieving an accuracy of [insert accuracy] on the test set.
+The model was evaluated using accuracy as the primary metric, achieving an accuracy of .8484 on the test set.